Performing Real-time Change Data Capture with MySQL¶

 GRANT SELECT, RELOAD, SHOW DATABASES, REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'wso2si' IDENTIFIED BY 'wso2';

-4. If you have not already added the MySQL JDBC driver into <SI_HOME>/lib
+4. If you have not already added the MySQL JDBC driver into <SI_HOME>/lib under Listening Mode, add it as follows:

 a.
 Download the MySQL JDBC driver from the MySQL site.